 Public comment was sought on policies and guidelines that helped inform the Stewardship Council's land conservation and conveyance process.
-These documents were provided to the public in advance of being reviewed and endorsed by the Watershed Planning Committee or Fiduciary Committee and forwarded to the board for review and consideration.
+These documents were provided to the public in advance of

 Land Conservation Program Funding Policy

 The Stewardship Council created a Land Conservation Program Funding Policy to help guide future planning and decision-making regarding funding of the long term management and stewardship of the watershed lands.
 In June and July, 2009, the draft policy was posted on the Stewardship Council's web site and made available for review and comment to a group of stakeholders consisting of all registered potential donees and representatives of the counties in which the watershed lands are located.
 Two comments were received during the 30-day review and comment period.
 Both comments were reviewed, and it was determined that neither comment necessitated a change in the draft policy.
 The Stewardship Council's Board of Directors adopted the policy at a public board meeting in Sonora, Calif. on September 17, 2009.